 This course is a study of the person in society and its effect upon individual behavior.
-Topics included are social perception, attitudes, communication, attraction, modeling, prosocial, and antisocial behaviors.
+Topics included are social perception, attitudes, communication, attraction, modeling, prosocial, and

+2020 - 2021Page 184 of 179 antisocial behaviors.
 Emphasis is placed on the application of theory to the understanding of everyday life.

-Credit Hours: 3 Prerequisite: PSY 201 or instructor approval Availability: On demand
+Credit Hours: 3 Prerequisite: PSY 201 or instructor approval